symfony/symfony-docs/guides/tools/YAML.rst

 But unlike PHP, it makes a difference between arrays (sequences) and hashes (mappings).

-The Symfony2 YAML Component knows how to parse YAML and dump a PHP array to YAML.
+The Symfony2 :namespace:`Symfony\\Components\\Yaml` Component knows how to parse YAML and dump a PHP array to YAML.

 .. note::
    Even if the YAML format can describe complex nested data structure, this guide